-The Group activity and regularly reviews its capital structure and makes adjustments in light of changes in economic conditions.
+The Group actively and regularly reviews its capital structure and makes adjustments in light of changes in economic conditions.
 The Group monitors its capital structure on the basis of the net debt to equity ratio.
-For this purpose, net debt is defined as bank borrowings and bills payables less cash and cash equivalents.
+For this purpose, net debt is defined as bank borrowings and lease liabilities less cash and cash equivalents.
 In order to maintain or adjust the ratio, the Company may adjust the amount of dividends paid to shareholders, issue new shares, return capital to shareholders, raise new debt financing or sell assets to reduce debt.

-No changes were made to the objectives, policies or processes for managing capital during the years ended 31 December 2019 and 2020.
+No changes were made to the objectives, policies or processes for managing capital during the years ended 31 December 2023 and 2024.